This Is What Happens to Your Body During a Hangover

 You Could Become Dehydrated

-Not only is alcohol toxic, but it is also a diuretic, which means it draws water out our body and is dehydrating.
+Not only can alcohol be toxic at high doses, but it is also a diuretic, which means it draws water out our body and is dehydrating.
 Hultin says this can lead to all sorts of symptoms, like headaches, nausea, vomiting and dry mouth.
 You might also feel a little puffy in certain areas of your body, like your face or fingers.
 A common rule of thumb is to follow an alcoholic beverage with a glass of water to help prevent feeling dehydrated.

 You Might Feel "Off"